moritzott/sea/README.md

 *Sea* is a web application that lets you create your own sea soundscape.
 The main aim is to give you a simple tool to relax and imagine yourself on a sea promenade of your choice.
 You can choose the soundscape and regulate intensities of elements as you wish.
 You like more birds?
 Or a stormy water?
 Or a walk on a rainy sea promenade?
 Harbor and ship sounds?
 No problem.
 Your changes will act immediately.
 You can build your own coast or take a sound dive in a random setting.
 Sit back and enjoy!

 Sea is a private project that I started in June 2021.
-At that time I was looking for a simple solution that would allow me to quickly relax during my studies at university.
+At that time I was looking for a simple solution that would allow me to relax during my studies at university.

 ![Sea-Example](./sea-example.png)